Mary is a mother who loves using crafty, DIY techniques to create fun Halloween costumes!

 - Take the hoodie and spray it down with a spray bottle, don't soak it.
 Wet it just enough to dampen it a little.
 I have discovered that this helps make the material less stiff and easier to work with.

 - Take the 2 googly eyes and stick them on the top of the hoodie, you might want to have your child put on the hoodie, and mark where the eyes should be.
-That way the eyes on your octopus isn't lopsided.
+That way the eyes on your octopus aren't lopsided.

 - Take your white plain round stickers and stick four on each of the eight strips you cut.